DaniilGurski/Frontend-quiz-app/README.md

 - Move on to the next question after seeing the question result
 - See a completed state with the score after the final question
 - Play again to choose another subject
-- View the optimal layout for the interface depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
-- Navigate the entire app only using their keyboard
-- **Bonus**: Change the app's theme between light and dark

 ### Screenshot